 A. Text of the digital resource is compatible with assistive technology that allows the user to reflow the text by specifying the margins and line spacing (or is rendered by an application such as a browser, media player, or reader that offers this functionality).
-Pass Additional Information: Pgs 6-11 were checked.
-When reflowing the text, the text to speech function did work.
+Fail Additional Information: Pgs 11-16 were checked.
+When reflowing the text, the text to speech function did not work.
 The text was available for assistive technology.
-The text was able to reflow.
+The text was able to reflow but there was no space between words.
+The text-to-speech funciton read them as one word and made no sense.
 B. If the digital resource is an electronic alternative to printed materials, the page numbers correspond to the printed material.
 N/A Additional Information: Need additional information.
 We do not have printed material to compare it too.